SF-WDI-LABS/tunely-angular/docs/sprint1.md

 ## Step 1.5: rendering all the albums

 1. Update your code to use **all** the sampleAlbums.
-Use the template's `#each` method.
-Change the `renderAlbum` method to a `renderAlbums` method.
-This way we can call one method to re-render all the album data.
-  * Note that you'll need to pass the array of albums inside an object for the templating system to be able to use it.
-That is your function call may need to look like `renderAlbums({albums: sampleAlbums});`

-1. Later on we'll be clearing out the `div.albums` div.
-This will unfortunately also remove the script tag holding our handlebars template.
-Move that script down to the bottom of the document to preserve it.
+Use `forEach` to loop over each album in the array and use the template to put it on the page.

+  > Note that we could use the templates `#each` method and pass it all the albums at once.
+However, we're planning to be able to add individual albums later on, so we'll need the ability to render each album individually.
+Having two separate render functions and templates (1 for individual albums, 1 for all albums) seems excessive at this point.

 At this point you should see all 4 hard-coded albums rendered on page.